EdDataScienceEES/tutorial-HeleneEngler/index.md

                             # but none outside Cook´s distance (residuls vs leverage)
 shapiro.test(resid4)        # p>0.05 = normal distribution
 ```
-They do!
+The residuals look acceptable!

 #### Conclusion
 Based on the HRA we have performed, the best subset of parameters to predict plant height are temperature, rain and Leaf area index.

 However, we have not checked all possible variations.
 As we have a big number of parameters, checking all possible combinations can take quite a long time.
-To make things faster we can use an automated computation process, that checks the models for us, step by step: **Stepwise Regression Analysis**
+To make things faster we can use an automated computation process that checks the models for us, step by step: **Stepwise Regression Analysis**

 <a name="4.
 Stepwise regression analysis"></a>
 ## 4. Stepwise regression analysis